ShinobuAmasaki/libpq-fortran/README.md

 ## Acknowledgements
-The creation of this package was inspired by iamed2's [LibPQ.jl](https://github.com/iamed2/LibPQ.jl) and a discussion in the [Fortran-jp](https://fortran-jp.org/) community.
+The creation of this package was inspired by a discussion in the [Fortran-jp](https://fortran-jp.org/) community.

 ## Appendix: Implemented Interface Functions List